Registration Procedures for Law School Students

 - Provisional grades are not given for Financial Accounting 30000

-- If you decide not to take the Booth course for which you registered, notify Linnea Battles and the Law School Registrar, Roberto Koch - no later than the end of the third week of classes.
+- If you decide not to take the Booth course for which you registered, notify Linnea Battles and the Law School Assistant Registrar, Jim Courtney - no later than the end of the third week of classes.

 - If the Law School accepts provisional grades for graduation, then it is permissible to take a Booth class in the graduating quarter.
 Students should contact the Law School Registrar if they are unsure if provisional grades for Booth classes are acceptable for graduation.